 https://tellisandteri.com/2022/02/27/overcoming-domestic-violence-videos/feed/ 0 741

 Same-Sex Attraction Videos https://tellisandteri.com/2022/02/25/same-sex-attraction/ https://tellisandteri.com/2022/02/25/same-sex-attraction/#respond Fri, 25 Feb 2022 16:45:31 +0000 https://tellisandteri.com/?p=668 Everyone seems to have an opinion on same-sex attraction, but our opinions really boil down to nothing.
 The only opinion that matters is God’s.
-What he, our Creator, has to say on the matter is critical.
-The videos here will feature biblical truths and people who have walked that path and are now telling their …
+What He, our Creator, has to say on the matter is critical.
+The videos here will feature biblical truths and people who have walked that path and are now telling their […]

 ]]>

 Everyone seems to have an opinion on same-sex attraction, but our opinions really boil down to nothing.
 The only opinion that matters is God’s.
-What he, our Creator, has to say on the matter is critical.
+What He, our Creator, has to say on the matter is critical.
 The videos here will feature biblical truths and people who have walked that path and are now telling their stories of liberation.
-What is essential for Christians is to have a heart of compassion and not be judgemental or unkind.
+What is essential for Christians is to have a heart of compassion and not be judgmental or unkind.
 Not agreeing with a lifestyle does not warrant being hateful.
 Rather, it is an opportunity to help those who want out of this lifestyle.

 Creflo Dollar